rackspace-solum-samples/solum-tomcat-app/README.md

-# A simple tomcat web app
+# A Tomcat web app